lmmentel/mendeleev/README.md

 ## Funding

-This project is supported by the RCN (The Research Council of Norway) project number 239193.
+This project was supported by the RCN (The Research Council of Norway) project number 239193.